Circuit Rider Training Program

 How to apply?

 First Nations do not need to apply for this program.
-Any band that operates a community drinking water system or wastewater system is enrolled in the program automatically.
-Indigenous and Northern Affairs Canada’s regional offices hire a roster of qualified experts who are available to train First Nation operators.
-For more information, band council members can contact their nearest Indigenous and Northern Affairs Canada regional office.
+Any First Nation that operates a community drinking water system or wastewater system is enrolled in the program automatically.
+ISC's regional offices hire a roster of qualified experts who are available to support First Nation operators through the Circuit Rider Training Program.
+For more information, band council members can contact their nearest regional office.